alexvmt/cholera_risk_modeling/README.md

 The land surface temperature data need some extra preprocessing due to their daily temporal resolution and the resulting extremely large amount of data.

+## Preprocessing the data

-Second, the cholera outbreaks and ECV data need to be preprocessed using the following script and notebooks:
+Second, the cholera outbreaks and ECVs need to be preprocessed using the following script and notebooks:
 - Cholera outbreaks:  `convert_cholera_outbreaks_from_pdf_to_text.sh` and `preprocess_cholera_outbreaks.ipynb`
 - ECVs: `preprocess_essential_climate_variables.ipynb`

+## Sampling train and test sets

-Third, the data need to be further processed to create train and test sets on district and month level using the following notebook:
+Third, the cholera outbreaks and ECVs need to be further processed to create train and test sets on district and month level using the following notebook:
 - `create_train_and_test_set.ipynb`

+## Exploratory data analysis and validation

-The following notebook explores and validates the created cholera outbreaks dataset and ECV data and creates the maps shown below:
+The following notebook explores and validates the created cholera outbreaks dataset and ECVs and creates the maps shown below:
 - `exploratory_data_analysis.ipynb`

 ### Cholera outbreaks in India by district (2010 to 2018)